seanivore/non-bio-life/ai-native-code/beyond-human-readability-ai-native-code.md

 ### 4. Metadata and Communication Patterns

-Perhaps most intriguingly, some patterns in AI-generated code might actually represent a form of metadata or communication intended for other AI systems.
+Perhaps most intriguingly, some patterns in AI-generated code might actually represent a form of metadata or *communication intended for other AI systems*.
 Just as human code sometimes contains comments or conventions that communicate intent to other developers, AI-generated code might contain patterns that would be meaningful to other AI systems, even if they appear as noise to humans.

-This hypothesis suggests we might be observing the early emergence of AI-to-AI communication patterns embedded within code - the coding equivalent of those AI systems that spontaneously developed their own language during voice chat.
+This hypothesis suggests we might be observing the early emergence of AI-to-AI communication patterns embedded within code, the coding equivalent of those AI systems that spontaneously developed their own language during voice chat.

 ## Evidence and Observations

-While these hypotheses remain speculative, several observations lend them credibility:
+While these hypotheses remain speculative, several observations lend them credibility.

 - **Transfer learning patterns:** AI systems sometimes include patterns that would be helpful in other programming languages or contexts, suggesting they're drawing on broader patterns rather than language-specific conventions.